poyro/poyro/packages/docs/src/app/essays/unit-testing-a-legal-ai-app/page.md

 2. An explanation of the risk the agent detected in that clause.
 3. A proposed replacement clause, which considers the detected risk.

 For each contract many such triples of data may be returned by the app, one for each risky clause.
 Testing all of the changes proposed by the negotiation risk agent simultaneously would be challenging and ambiguous.
 However testing each change individually makes the problem tractable.
-Thus our test cases will be an input and the three outputs listed above.
+Thus, our test cases will be an input and the three outputs listed above.

 ### Measurable Objectives

-Having decomposed the unit to test down to clauses, the next question to answer is: What makes a good clause detection and replacement?
+Having decomposed the unit to test down to clauses, the next question to answer is: What determines whether the legal agent's risky clause detection and replacement is acceptable?

-1. We want the agent to **detect the right substring** for the clause to have replaced.
+1. When the agent **detects the right substring** to replace.
-2. Since the goal of the app is to help non-legal staff make sales contracts we want explanations to be **understandable to non-legal staff**.
+2. When the provided explanations are **accessible to non-legal staff**, since the goal of the app is to help non-legal staff make sales contracts.
-3. This is the more nuanced question, because to answer this we need to define what makes a replacement clause "good".
+3. When the replacement clause is "acceptable", which is not immediately obvious.

-Let's explore 3. further.
-Leveraging a consultation with a domain expert (a lawyer), researching relevant literature, and brainstorming using knowledge tools like ChatGPT we can come up with requirements based on legal best practices.
+Let's explore #3 further.
+Leveraging a consultation with a domain expert (a lawyer), researching relevant literature, and brainstorming using knowledge tools like ChatGPT, we can come up with requirements based on legal best practices.
 A replacement clause is acceptable if:

-- 3.a) It is **consistent** with the other clauses in the contract: If the AI suggests a contradictory clause and the user accepts it could render parts of the contract invalid.
+- 3.a) It is **consistent** with the other clauses in the contract: If the AI suggests a contradictory clause and the user accepts it, this could render parts of the contract invalid.
 - 3.b) It is grounded on **best practices**: With a critical application like a legal AI assistant, we should not rely on the model's knowledge to come up with best practices.
-We should rely on a curated set of them and make sure the AI sticks to them.
+We should rely on a curated set of best practices and make sure the AI sticks to them.

-This only represents a couple of the requirements we can track, other ideas we could track include whether any recommended clauses are enforceable, whether they are at least neutral if not favorable to the seller (our client), etc.
+This only represents a couple of the requirements we can track, other ideas could include whether any recommended clauses are enforceable, whether they are at least neutral if not favorable to the seller (our client), etc.

----

 Equipped with a system decomposition and set of objectives, we're ready to write some tests!